NordicHPC/sonar/doc/HOWTO-DAEMON.md

 [HOWTO-KAFKA](HOWTO-KAFKA.md), basically the former triggers the use of TLS for the connection and the latter two additionally add authentication.

+In the case of a `rest-endpoint`, the `ca-file`, if present, is a certificate that is used for validating the server and encrypting an https connection.
+Often, this is self-signed.
+It is better, if possible, to provide the host with an official certificate.

+Security note: Passing authentication information over a plain http connection is a Bad Idea.

 ### `[http]` section

 ```